PKU-YuanGroup/ProLLaMA/README.md

 We plan to build a more powerful ProLLaMA_Stage_1.
 ## ✏️Citation
+If you find our repo helpful, please consider citing us.
 ```BibTex
 @article{lv2024prollama,
   title={ProLLaMA: A Protein Large Language Model for Multi-Task Protein Language Processing},